periode/thesis/checkin/four/four_notes.md

 ---

-pineiro:

-coming back to the "what it does", there can be a parallel seen between the aesthetic aspect of software and its public aspect? re-use -> zusammenleben -> *habitability*

----

 a class within a class [link](https://blog.royalsloth.eu/posts/the-complexity-that-lives-in-the-gui/) is a visual/spatio-mental pattern which means "complexity", "unmaintainability", "unsustainability"

 *bad patterns make possible the kind of actions which result in bad patterns?*